WHO Regional Office for the Eastern Mediterranean: Members

 The WHO Regional Office for the Eastern Mediterranean aims to work with local governments, specialized agencies, partners and other stakeholders in the field of public health to develop health policies and strengthen national health systems.

 It serves the WHO Eastern Mediterranean Region, which includes 21 member states in West Asia, North Africa, the Horn of Africa and Central Asia, as well as the occupied Palestinian territory (West Bank and Gaza Strip).
 The office covers an area of nearly 583 million people.
-The countries and territories in the WHO Regional Office for the Eastern Mediterranean are:
+The countries and territories in the WHO Eastern Mediterranean Region are: